 These tips can help you figure out whether it may be time to refinance.

-If interest rates have gone down a percentage point or two since you purchased your home, refinancing can help you whittle down your monthly payment.
+If interest rates have gone down a percentage point or two since you purchased your home, refinancing mortgage loans can help you whittle down your monthly payment.
 That small percentage may equal a few hundred extra dollars each month, which over time adds up.

 If you have an adjustable rate mortgage or balloon loan, you may want to consider refinancing into a fixed rate mortgage.
 Your interest rate and term will be fixed, making payments and budgeting more predictable.